horncologne/horncologne.github.io/_posts/blog/2015-08-02-oliver-describes-herb-alpert.markdown

 ---

-"I've been listening to this musician from the late 80s or early 90s called 'Erb' or something.
+Oliver, age 15: "I've been listening to this musician from the late 80s or early 90s called 'Erb' or something.
 He went to places like Mexico and listened to their music then he recorded it, but with the instruments we know ... and made it more boring."

 **People!
 He listens to it, too!**